 In rural areas, head-on collisions can also occur with roadway hazards, deer, and other wildlife that are on the roadway.

 What Is the Most Common Cause of Motorcycle Accidents?

-The most common cause of motorcycle accidents is straying from the lane of travel or disobeying right of way laws.
 More fatal motorcycle accidents occur because of a head-on collision than any other cause.
 That can include a head-on crash on a two-way road or a situation where one vehicle turns in front of the other without having the right of way.
-Vehicles disobeying rules of the road for the right of way is the most common cause of motorcycle accidents.

 Motorcycle Accidents and Your Legal Rights

 When a Florida motorcycle accident causes serious injuries, the victim may have a right to recover compensation for their injuries.
 Florida follows “no-fault” auto insurance laws, meaning a victim’s personal injury protection insurance (PIP) kicks in to cover expenses, including medical losses and property damages.
 However, the severity of motorcycle accident injuries often exceeds these insurance benefits.
 That is when a victim can work with a car accident attorney to seek compensation from the other party through a car accident personal injury lawsuit.

 Have you been injured in a motorcycle accident because of another driver’s negligence?
 Don’t be a victim twice!
 Our attorneys can help you aggressively defend your rights and fight for the compensation you deserve.
 Let us fight on your behalf for maximum compensation for your injuries.
 Our team is standing by to take your call.

 Motorcycle Injury Prevention.